Air Fryer Frozen Waffles: Crispy, Golden, and Better Than the Toaster

 Do I need to preheat the air fryer for frozen waffles?

-No — preheating is not required for waffles and actually offers minimal benefit for thin frozen waffles compared to foods like chicken or steak.
-Waffles cook so quickly (4–5 minutes) that the time spent preheating is nearly as long as the cook itself.
+No — preheating is not required for waffles.
+Waffles cook so quickly (4–5 minutes) that the time spent preheating is nearly as long as the cook itself, offering minimal benefit for thin frozen waffles compared to foods like chicken or steak.
 Place the frozen waffles in a cold basket and start cooking.
 They will be done and golden in 4–5 minutes.
 For thick Belgian-style waffles, a 2-minute preheat does help develop more even browning, but it is still optional.

 What temperature should I use for frozen waffles in the air fryer?

 360°F (182°C) is the optimal temperature for standard thin frozen waffles.
-This is intentionally lower than temperatures used for most other air fryer foods — waffles have a high sugar content (from the batter) that can cause them to over-brown or burn at higher temperatures like 400°F before they are fully heated through.
-Lower temperature plus slightly longer time produces evenly golden results.
+This is intentionally lower than temperatures used for most other air fryer foods — waffles have a high sugar content (from the batter) that can cause them to over-brown before they are fully heated through at higher temperatures like 400°F. Lower temperature plus slightly longer time produces evenly golden results.
 For thick Belgian-style waffles, reduce to 350°F and extend the time to 6–7 minutes.
+Keep in mind that according to Consumer Reports (2025), significant temperature accuracy variation exists across air fryer brands, so treat these temperatures as a starting point and adjust based on your specific model’s performance.

 Can I cook multiple waffles at once in the air fryer?